Root Canal Treatment

 What Happens during treatment

-Step 1: Relief of Pain Removal of the infected/damaged pulp from the inside of the tooth.
-Measurements of the lengths of the root canals.
+Step 1: Relief of Pain Removal of the infected/damaged nerve from the inside of the tooth.
+This is done by creating a hole through the crown of the tooth down into the roots.
+It is in within the roots that the procedure takes place.

-Step 2: The root canals are cleaned, shaped and sterilized to a form that can be completely sealed
+Step 2: The root canals are thoroughly cleaned, shaped and sterilized to a form that can be completely sealed and prepared to receive a special root canal filling.

 Will there be any pain?